bhentschel/vip.org/_pages/index.md

 <a target="" alt="VisInPractice 2018 Program" title="VisInPractice 2018 Program" href="program.html" style="top: 67%; left: 50%; width: 50%; height: 33%;">
 </div>

-The [VisInPractice 2018 Program](program.html) features three sessions of invited talks by visualization practitioners on **Monday, October 22nd, 2018**.
+The **VisInPractice** program is an opportunity for visualization practitioners and researchers to meet and share experiences, insights, and ideas in applying visualization and visual analytics to real-world use cases.
 It also features a fast-paced, single-session [mini-symposium on uncertainty visualization](program.html#symposium).
+VisInPractice seeks to acknowledge successful transfers of visualization research into applications as well as current visualization practices in industry.

 Please register through the [IEEE VIS website](http://ieeevis.org).